When we use more than one adjective before a noun, which are one idea, we connect them with a hyphen.

-When the adjectives before the noun are different ideas, we put a comma between them.
+When the adjectives before the noun are different ideas we don’t use a hyphen.

 When the adjectives come after the noun, we don’t use a hyphen.